andreyorst/fennel-conditions/doc/fennel-conditions.md

 throwing semantics are different.
 Like Lua's `error`, this function will interrupt function execution where it was called, and no code after `error` will be executed.
-If no handler bound for raised condition, it is promoted to a Lua error with detailed message about the unhandled condition and it's arguments, if any.
+If no handler bound for raised condition, the condition will be promoted to a Lua error with detailed message about the unhandled condition and it's arguments, if any.

 ```
 >> (error :condition-object)